Date Basics in SAS

 data _null_; dt=intnx('month', today(), 3, 'b'); format dt date9.; put dt; run;

-This example is a bit more complicated, since it involves aligning.
-We add three months to today’s value and aligns it to the beginning of the interval (month) by specifying ‘b’ for beginning.
+This example is a bit more complicated since it involves aligning.
+We add three months to today’s value and aligns it with the beginning of the interval (month) by specifying ‘b’ for beginning.
 The result in the log is 01nov2017.

 I want to know the date of the first Thursday of next month

 data _null_; dt=intnx('week.5', intnx('month',today(),0,'e'), 1, 'b'); format dt date9.; put dt; run;

 Again, a bit more complicated before.
 Because here, we use a nested INTNX function.
 The inner function finds the last day of the current month by aligning the current month to the end with the ‘e’ alignment option.
 The outer function finds the following Thursday from the month returned from the inner function by aligning the following week5.5 interval (a week interval beginning Thursday) to the beginning using the ‘b’ option.
 The result is 07sep2017.

 The INTCK function returns the number of intervals between two date values.
 The syntax is very similar to the INTNX function, INTCK(interval, from, increment, alignment).
 Again, it is best described with a few examples.